 Eating Disorder Treatment and Recovery

-It is important to note that not all students are an appropriate fit for eating disorder treatment at Campus Health and Wellbeing and a different level of care may be recommended.
+Campus Health & Wellbeing supports a multi-disciplinary approach to eating disorders including mental health counseling, medical monitoring, and nutritional counseling.
+At this time, our medical services are limited due to current staffing capacity, and students will likely need to find a community provider for their medical monitoring.
+It is important to note that not all students are an appropriate fit for eating disorder treatment at Campus Health & Wellbeing.
+A different level of care may be recommended by a provider during the assessment process depending on a student's symptoms, severity, and available resources.
 Level of care guidelines for patients can be found on the National Eating Disorder Association (NEDA) website.

 Health at Every Size includes the following components: respect, critical awareness, and compassionate self-care.
 These concepts guide toward the celebration of body diversity, challenging of scientific and cultural assumptions, and finding joy in the physical movement of one's body.
 Information on the HAES components, resources, and more can be found on the Health at Every Size (HAES) website.